twellspring/contract-testing/README.md

 This project implements contract testing between a frontend service and a shipping service using the Pact framework.
 Contract testing ensures that both services maintain compatible APIs as they evolve independently.

+### Assumptions

+- Contract testing is housed in a dedicated repo (not in each app's repo).
+- Don't change the app code.
+This might be helpful for a robust contract testing setup, but not for a quick exercise like this.

 ### Contract Testing Principles

 1. **Consumer-Driven Contracts**: The consumer (frontend) defines what it expects from the provider (shipping service).